hammer-wang/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Haozhu Wang is a fourth year Ph.D. student at University of Michigan.
 His research interests include deep learning, reinforcement learning and their applications in healthcare.
-He is also interested in novel optical and quantum devices for efficient training and inference for machine learning algorithms.
+He is also interested in novel optical and quantum devices for efficient training and inference of machine learning algorithms.

-In his spare time, he enjoys liftying weights, playing basketball, and reading books.
+In his spare time, he enjoys lifting weights, playing basketball, and reading books.
 His favorite book is the The Three-Body Problem by Cixin Liu.